coreflighttech/CompactOVH_B737/SPAD.neXt/README.md

 [CFT_737_OVH_COMPACT_SPAD_1L2P_D_R07_115200.ino.exe](https://github.com/coreflighttech/CompactOVH_B737/blob/main/SPAD.neXt/CFT_737_OVH_COMPACT_SPAD_1L2P_D_R07_115200.ino.hex)

-Use this firmware if asked by CFT support request.
+Use this firmware if requested by CFT support.
 It has no auto calibration and Vcc check at start.

 # How to install the firmware